xcsp3team/PyCSP3-models/realistic/BACP/README.md

 # Problem: BACP

-Problem 30 of the CSPLib.
+Problem 30 in CSPLib.

 BACP is to design a balanced academic curriculum by assigning periods to courses in a way that the academic load of each period is balanced, i.e., as similar as possible.

-## Data Example
+## Data Illustration
   10.json

 ## Model